 For years, Nuna has offered the Leaf Curv, a baby seat that sways for two minutes after a gentle nudge.
 (The Curv refers to its curved base, a change over the original Leaf).

 In July 2018, the company introduced an updated version, the Nuna Leaf Grow.
 While the seat offers the same soothing sway and stylish look, the Leaf Grow adds new colors, a three-position recline, and removable cushions that make it more comfortable for your child to enjoy throughout toddlerhood (and beyond, thanks to the seat's 130-pound weight limit)!

 With its additional features, the Nuna Leaf Grow costs $60 more than the Leaf Curv.
-The Leaf Grow also includes a toy bar, which is sold separately for the Leaf Curv.
-The Leaf Curv is 15 percent off at Strolleria while supplies last.
+The Leaf Grow also includes a toy bar, which was sold separately for the Curv.

 Both the Nuna Leaf Curv and Nuna Leaf Grow can accommodate children from birth all the way to 130 pounds.
 But as the name suggests, the Nuna Leaf Grow is designed to change alongside the child.

 Both seats offer a three-point harness that keeps baby safe and secure.
 But the harness on the Leaf Curv is not removable, requiring a toddler to sit on top of the harness.

 The Nuna Leaf Grow has a removable harness and two removable cushions that make the seat more comfortable for both babies and toddlers.

 Stage 1 of the Leaf Grow uses the harness, as well as a comfy infant insert that adds extra support.
 It's designed to use until the baby can sit up right, push up on hands and knees, or climb out.